KeltonMVP/rules/docs/index.en.md

     - have the same email address and the account has been recently active in-game (past month).
     - at the moment of the punishment share the same IP.

-    In certain situations the staff can ban secondary accounts that do not apply in this rule with the approval of a level 6 admin.
+    In certain situations the staff can ban secondary accounts that do not apply in this rule with the approval of a level 6 admin (usually in case of accounts with multiple sanctions).

 <span style="color:var(--pink);">1.5.3</span> It is strictly forbidden for members of the RPG team (leaders, helpers, admins) to share their accounts with other people without informing and discussing with the Supervisor or Manager beforehand.
 The consequence for breaking this rule is removing you from your position or even banning your account if needed.